The theme for the 79th Annual Greater Manassas Christmas Parade is ‘Elfin’ Around Old Town’!

 RULES AND REGULATIONS

-The Christmas Parade Committee has the right to establish the parade theme, determine the number of entries, select and reject participants at its sole discretion and control parade operations on the day of the event.
-All participants must be approved in advance by the parade Committee.
+The Parade Committee has the right to establish the parade theme, determine the number of entries, select and reject participants at its sole discretion and control parade operations on the day of the event.
+All participants must be approved in advance by the parade committee and represent an organized and recognized community, neighborhood or other non-profit group.

-All entries must represent an organized and recognized community, neighborhood or other non-profit group.
 Each parade group/unit must be properly identified by a sign or banner carried by a walker or mounted on the front of the unit.

 Parade entries must be costumed/designed appropriate to the theme of the parade.
 All participants in a group/unit must contribute to the theme.